Emily-J-code/Audit/README.md

 # Audit
-Allergy website for helping those with allergies find safe restaurants, brands, and recommendations
+Allergy website for helping those with allergies find safe restaurants, brands, and recommendations.